-1 Executive Summary
+1. Executive Summary

-The Target of Evaluation (TOE) is the Infineon smartcard IC (Security Controller) M7794 A12 and G12 with optional RSA2048/4096 v1.02.013 EC v1.02.013 and Toolbox v1.02.013.
-The major components of the core system are the CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The Target of Evaluation (TOE) is the Infineon Technologies Security Controller M7794 A12 and G12 with optional RSA2048/4096 v1.02.013 or v2.00.002, EC v1.02.013 or v2.00.002 and Toolbox v1.02.013 or v2.00.002 libraries and with specific IC-dedicated software.
+The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The coprocessor block contains the processors for RSA/EC and 3DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
-The peripheral block contains also the timers and a watchdog.
-All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the Solid FlashTM (an Infineon Trade Mark and stands for Flash EEPROM technology) is equipped with an error correction code (ECC).
+The peripheral block also contains the timers and a watchdog.
+All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the SOLID FLASH[TM] memory is equipped with an error correction code (ECC).
 The Security modules manage the alarms.
 Alarms may be triggered when the environmental conditions are outside the specified operational range.
 The block diagram of the TOE is shown in [6] and [7], Figure 1.
 The TOE comprises as one part the hardware of the smart card security controller in various configurations.

 The TOE is able to communicate using either its contact based or contactless interface.
-The implemented dual interface provides the flexibility to use different communication protocols: e.g.ISO 7816, ISO 14443 Type A and Type B, FELICA® - ISO/IEC 18092 passive mode, Mifare compatible Interface [13] or the Digital Contactless Bridge mode (DCLB) can be chosen and configured.
+The implemented dual interface provides the flexibility to use different communication protocols: e.g. ISO 7816, ISO 14443 Type A and Type B, ISO/IEC 18092 passive, Mifare compatible Interface or the Digital Contactless Bridge mode (DCLB) can be chosen and configured.
 The DCLB mode enables the use of an external analogue interface or near field communication (NFC) modem via the ISO-pads.
 Those external analogue modems are typically deemed for applications running in mobile devices and are not part of this TOE.
 Whether the DCLB option is available or not is a configuration applied in TOE production which cannot be changed afterwards.

 This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems according to the life cycle model from [8].
 The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
-The TOE is the platform for the Smartcard Embedded Software itself is not part of the TOE.
+The TOE is the platform for the Smartcard Embedded Software.
+The Smartcard Embedded Software itself is not part of the TOE.

 The TOE is represented by various configurations called products.
-All are derived from the same configurable hardware M7794.
+The module design, layout and footprint, of all products are identical.
+However, minor differences between one metal mask allows the TOE to connect to different types of antennas (not part of the TOE).
+The metal masks differ in their input capacities of the RFI peripheral.
 The degree of freedom for configuring the TOE is predefined by Infineon Technologies AG.
 For more details please refer to the Security Target [7], chapter 2.2.7.